This policy is for you if your chosen degree has a September 2024 start date.

 The reference section of the application is carefully considered by the School of Healthcare and is an important part of the selection process.

-Advanced entry to Midwifery (Blended Learning) BSc is not available due to the course structure.
+Advanced entry to Midwifery (Blended Learning) BSc, BSc (Hons) Nursing (Mental Health) and BSc (Hons) Nursing (Child) is not available.
 For all other courses, providing places are available, the School of Healthcare will consider applications from those who are seeking entry to the second year.
 Each applicant will be reviewed on an individual basis.
 Applicants seeking Advanced Entry should email in the first instance to check if this is possible.
 The following may be requested:

 - Country in which current degree is being undertaken, if not the UK.